-It is possible to install Gandi SSL certificates on your simple hosting instance if:
+It is possible to install Gandi SSL certificates on your web hosting if:

-- You have an Small+ size instance or greater.
+You have an Small+ size web hosting or greater.

 You can then follow these steps:

-- After logging in, click “Simple Hosting” in the left navigation menu.
+After logging in, click “Web Hosting” in the left navigation menu.

-- Click on the name of the instance you want to manage.
+Click on the name of the web hosting you want to manage.

-- Paste your private key in the “Key” field.
+Paste your private key in the “Key” field.
 The private key must be kept strictly confidential and must not be divulged to anyone.
 That would render the certificate useless.
-It is stored in an encrypted manner at Gandi once you have added it to an instance and the website’s connection is secured.
+It is stored in an encrypted manner at Gandi once you have added it to a web hosting and the website’s connection is secured.

 We do not accept self-signed certificates.